bit-brick/bit-brick-docs/docs/k1_pro/k1_pro-software/peripheral_driver/11-DSI.md

 #  MIPI DSI2

-## 芯片名称 内核版本
+## Chip Name Kernel Version
 - RK3576 LINUX Kernel 6.1
 - RK3588 LINUX Kernel 5.10/6.1

 ## 1. Introduction
-DSI-2 是 MIPI 联盟定义的一组通信协议的一部分，DWC-MIPI-DSI2 是一个实现 MIPI-DSI2 规范中定义的所有协议功能的数字核控制器，可以兼容 D-PHY 和 C-PHY 的物理接口，支持两路的 Display Stream Compression (DSC) 数据传输。
+DSI-2 is part of a set of communication protocols defined by the MIPI Alliance.
+DWC-MIPI-DSI2 is a digital core controller that implements all protocol functions defined in the MIPI-DSI2 specification.
+It is compatible with D-PHY and C-PHY physical interfaces and supports dual Display Stream Compression (DSC) data transmission.

 ![alt text](/pdf/rk/dsi/image.png)